elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### lcm2

-Least common multiple of an array using the first lcm
+Least common multiple of an array using the first lcm.
 ```swift
 func lcm2(arr1: [Int]) -> Int {
     return arr1.reduce(1) { lcm1(num1: $0, num2: $1) }